makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 ### Display an Info window

-Both Google Maps and Amazon Location Service have the ability to render an info/popup on the map.
+Both Google Maps and Amazon Location Service can render an info/popup on the map.

 #### With Google Maps

-**Step 1**: Add the code below inside `InfoWindowActivity.kt`
+**Step 1**: Add the code below inside `InfoWindowActivity.kt`.

 ```
 class InfoWindowActivity : AppCompatActivity(), OnMapReadyCallback {